nmerno/Nike-Project-Quadrant/README.md

 # NIKE, INC. Retail Profitability Analysis

-A Strategic Diagnostic of Profit Conversion Inefficiencies
+A diagnostic of how revenue growth is translating (or not translating) into profit

-Four Workstreams  |  Channel  ·  Geography  ·  Retail Partners  ·  Seasonality
+Scope: Channel · Geography · Retail partners · Seasonality

+Dataset: 9,648 transactions (FY2020–FY2021)

 ## Table of contents
 * [Executive Summary](#Executive_Summary)